3rd September 2021

-Andrew Pond, Business Development Director for Civica Saffron, explores how our technology can help reduce food waste in catering.
+Andrew Pond, Business Development Director, Civica, explores how our technology can help reduce food waste in catering.

 Taking into account household and commercial kitchens, the UK produces 9.5 million tonnes of food waste each year according to WRAP, 70% of which was intended to be consumed by people.

 This waste is equivalent to around 25 million tonnes of CO2e in greenhouse gases – around 5% of all UK territorial emissions and the same as 10 million cars.
 Clearly the industry needs to do more, particularly as we move towards the UK’s zero carbon target.